cocacolachicken/cocacolachicken-blog-11ty/src/index.md

 Hey!
 This is Tyler's blog.
 I'm a student at the University of Toronto Scarboorugh Campus.
 I made this blog to keep track of my media, to have somewhere to share my thoughts.

+I created this blog in 2025 using 11ty.